-ETH / Caltech effort: Machine learning approaches have been developed at Caltech applied to generate their entire catalogue, including stages in phase detection and identification; event association; event type allocation; and first motion identification.
+12-month update by ETH / Caltech effort: Machine learning approaches have been developed at Caltech applied to generate their entire catalogue, including stages in phase detection and identification; event association; event type allocation; and first motion identification.
 We will adopt and adapt where needed these approaches to the Swiss and Hengill, Iceland datasets, in particular looking at distinguishing between tectonic, geothermal and volcanic seismic sources.

-UEDIN and BGS will test if the resulting higher-resolution earthquake catalogues produced with steps 1-3 can improve the information gain of OEF models developed in (T3.2, T3.3), specifically the physics-based forecasts and the INLA models for OEF.
-Our aim remains the same as that in the proposal, i.e. we will test if the resulting higher-resolution earthquake catalogues produced with steps 1-3 can improve the information gain of OEF models (T3.2, T3.3) and operationalise the advances for use in a real-time network, as input for dynamic risk services (T8.5).
+12-month update by UEDIN and BGS: We aim to test if the resulting higher-resolution earthquake catalogues produced with steps 1-3 can improve the information gain of OEF models developed in (T3.2, T3.3), specifically the physics-based forecasts and the INLA models for OEF.
+Our aim remains the same as that in the proposal, i.e. we will test if the resulting higher-resolution earthquake catalogues produced with steps 1-3 can improve the information gain of OEF models (T3.2, T3.3) and operationalize the advances for use in a real-time network, as input for dynamic risk services (T8.5).